LF-Decentralized-Trust-labs/LF-Decentralized-Trust-labs.github.io/NZDT-Tech-Arch.md

 - ...

 # Sponsor
-_None at this time.
-Lab is in need of a "Sponsor".........Provide the name of your sponsor.
-A sponsor is optional, but the sponsor must be a maintainer of one of the LF Decentralized Trust projects, a TAC member, or a SIG chair.
-Read about sponsors' duty in [Section 3, Labs proposal](./index.md#process-to-propose-a-new-lab)._
 - https://github.com/<JSPApril> or Name (Jeff.Pribich@gmail.com) - Role ("Chair of the Climate Action and Accounting SIG, Chair of Supply Chain and Trade Finance SIG")

 # Pre-existing repository